whatthesamuel/Project-Wiki/game-wiki/content/basics/changes/index.md

 09/15/2023: Update #6 on dev build - new visuals/graphics + ballistics

 11/21/2023: Update #7 / First alpha release of shipping build - animation fixes, manual reloading, sprinting, map improvements, and more

+01/26/2024: Update #8 / Installer updated on file server for latest build